 \subsection{MNIST}

 We first evaluate our model on MNIST, which is a handwritten digit recognition dataset that contains $60K$ training images and $10K$ testing images, with size $32\times 32$.
 We chose {\it Lenet-5} \cite{mnist} as the network structure for the $DCL$ method and the $C$ network in our $CCGAN$.
-We employed the DCGAN network \cite{dcgan} for the generator $G$ and discriminator $D$ of our $CCGAN$.
-Due to the simplicity of MNIST data, the accuracy of complementary learning is close to that of learning with ordinary labels if we use all $60K$ training samples.
+We employed the DCGAN network \cite{dcgan} as the backbone of our $CCGAN$.
+Due to the simplicity of MNIST data, the accuracy of learning is close to that of learning with ordinary labels if we use all $60K$ training samples.
 Therefore, we sample a subset of $6K$ images as our basic sampling set $S$ for training.

 In the experiments, we evaluate all the methods under different sample sizes.
 Specifically, we randomly re-sampled subsets with $r_l\times 6K$ samples, where $r_l=0.1, 0.2, \ldots, 1$; and trained all the methods on these subsets.
 The classification accuracy was evaluated on the $10k$ test set.
-We report the results under the following three settings: 1) We only use samples with complementary labels, ignoring all ordinary labels.
-In this case, the proportion of images with complementary labels is $r_c=1.0$.
-2) We use samples with either complementary labels or ordinary labels ($r_c=0.9$).
-3) And we also train ordinary classifier such that all labeled data are provided with ordinary labels ( $r_c=0.0$ ).
+We report the results under the following three settings: 1) We only use samples with complementary labels, ignoring all ordinary labels, to train our model $CCGAN$ and baseline $DCL$.
+2) We also train ordinary classifier such that all labeled data are provided with ordinary labels (Oracle).
 This classifier is trained with the strongest supervision possible, representing the best achievable classification performance.
 The results are shown in Figure ~\ref{MNIST_CIFAR10_acc} (a).

-It can be seen from the results that our $CCGAN$ method outperforms $DCL$ under different sample sizes, and the gap increases as the sample size reduces.
-Even when $10\%$ data are labeled with ordinary labels, our method still outperforms $DCL$ by a large margin.
+It can be seen from the results that our $CCGAN$ method outperforms $DCL$ under different sample sizes, and the gap increases as the sample size reduces. our method outperforms $DCL$ by a large margin.
 The results demonstrate that generative-discriminative modeling is advantageous over discriminative modeling for complementary learning.
-Figure~\ref{all_sample} (a) shows the generated images from $ACGAN$ and our $CCGAN$.
+Figure~\ref{all_sample} (a) shows the generated images from $TAC-GAN$ (Oracle) and our $CCGAN$.
 We can see that our $CCGAN$ generates high-quality digit images, suggesting that $CCGAN$ is able to learn $P_{X|Y}$ very well from complementarily-labeled data.